 Post-Liver Transplant Patients

 The safety and efficacy of SOVALDI have not been established in post-liver transplant patients.

-CHC Patients With Genotype 5 or 6 HCV Infection
+Patients With Genotype 5 Or 6 HCV Infection

 Additional Sovaldi Information